Keywords: Distributed learning, privacy protection, decentralized stochastic gradient

 TL;DR: This article presents a privacy-preserving approach for decentralized learning, designed to safeguard both network estimates and local data.

-Abstract: In collaborative learning systems, significant effort has been devoted to protecting the privacy of each agent’s local data and gradients.
-However, the shared model parameters themselves can also reveal sensitive information about the targets the network is estimating.
-To address both risks, we propose a dual-protection framework for decentralized learning.
+Abstract: In decentralized learning systems, significant effort has been devoted to protecting the privacy of each agent’s local data or gradients.
+However, the shared model parameters themselves can also reveal sensitive information about the targets, which the network is estimating.
+While differential privacy-based decentralized learning can protect network estimates, using excessively large privacy noise variance will significantly reduce the accuracy of network estimates.
+To this end, we propose a dual-protection framework for decentralized learning.
 Within this framework, we develop two privacy-preserving algorithms, named DSG-RMS and EDSG-RMS.
-Different from existing privacy distributed learning methods, these algorithms simultaneously obscure the network’s estimated values and local gradients.
-They do this by adding a protective perturbation vector at each update and by using randomized matrix-step-sizes.
-Then, we establish their convergence guarantees under convex objectives, and derive error bounds that also explicitly account for the influence of network topology.
-In particular, our analysis highlights how the spectral gap of the mixing matrix and the variance of the randomized matrix-step-sizes affect algorithm performance.
+Different from existing differential privacy distributed learning methods, the designed algorithms simultaneously obscure the network’s estimated values and local gradients, by adding a protective perturbation vector at each update and by using random matrix-step-sizes.
+Then, we establish convergence guarantees for both algorithms under convex objectives.
+In particular, our error bound and privacy analysis highlight how the variance of the random matrix-step-sizes affects both algorithmic performance and the privacy of local gradients.
+Despite using large-variance random step-sizes for stronger gradient privacy, the network’s estimation accuracy in our algorithms can still be improved by choosing a sufficiently small algorithmic parameter $\gamma$.
 Finally, we validate the practical effectiveness of the proposed algorithms through extensive experiments across diverse applications, including distributed filtering, distributed learning, and target localization.

 Primary Area: learning on graphs and other geometries & topologies